TuDo-Makerspace/Activity-Indicator/README.md

 The activity indicator software primarily driven by the [acitvity-indicator.py](software/activity-indicator.py) script, whose primary job is to monitor and handles changes in the activity switch.
 It is launched as a systemd service and continously runs in the background.

-When a change in the activity switch has been detected, the script will execute all sub-processes defined in the [activity-indicator.ini](software/activity-indicator.ini) configuration file assigned to the committed action (open or closed).
-Each sub-process defined in the configuration file can contain a command which should be executed upon setting the switch into its opening position (`OpenExec`) and closing position (`ClosedExec`).
+When a change in the activity switch has been detected, the script will execute all subservices defined in the [activity-indicator.ini](software/activity-indicator.ini) configuration file assigned to the committed action (open or closed).
+Each subservice defined in the configuration file can contain a command which should be executed upon setting the switch into its opening position (`OpenExec`) and closing position (`ClosedExec`).
 Setting up the configuration file is explained in the ["Configuring the software" section](#configuring-the-software).

 The script is also responsible for checking whether an internet connection is available, which in return sets the color of the connection indicator LED.
 Should no internet connection be available, the programm is halted and returns to execution as soon as a connection is established again.
 If the switch position is changed while no internet connection is available, the change will be registered as soon as the connection has been established again.